 Alternatively, you could share links of community threads where the game is being discussed, along with a screenshot.
 This also lets your players know that you are available to show tricks and tips online.

 3. Host contests and competitions

 The one thing that drives engagement like no other, is a contest or a competition.
 When people know they would be winning something valuable at the end, they’re more likely to give it a try.
 After all, who minds winning something for playing a game?
-Host contests like creating splashscreens for your game, or sharing level achievements on social media.
+Host a FaceBook photo contest, e.g. create splashscreens for your game or share level achievements.
 You could also host a lucky draw and giveaway a few ‘coins’ to a few players!

 Or notify them on an in-app contest.